LattePandaTeam/Docs/docs/content/mu_edition/design_guide_auto_power_on.md

 ### Power Requirement

-The power supply for the auto power-on circuit MUST be **3.3V Standby**.
-That is, this 3.3V power supply must be active as soon as the carrier board is plugged in the main power.
+- `+3V3_SB` standby power supply is recommended for powering the auto power-on circuit.

+    > `+3V3_SB` indicates that as long as the carrier board is connected to an external power source, `+3V3_SB` remains continuously powered, regardless of whether the compute module is operating or shut down.